 During the polar nights between the months of November and February, most of the archipelago is frozen over and the area is plunged into total darkness, but this is also the best time to see the northern lights or Aurora Borealis, where you can see a unique explosion of colour and movements as a result of electrical and magnetic forces.
 Unfortunately this doesn't time well with seeing the polar bears, but combining the two isn't impossible if you head to Churchill in Arctic Canada.

 This time is ideal for those who want to experience more light and snow, and it is a peak time for winter sports, so may be considered as an alternative time to travel.
 This is not a peak time for wildlife.

-The best time to see wildlife in Svalbard is during the months of June to early September.
-April too is breeding season, when you are likely to see polar bears in groups rather than their more habitual solitary behaviour.
+The best time to see wildlife in Svalbard is during the months of May to early September.
 There are also 11 species of whales in the region, which are found in the summer months, and during the winter they find it difficult to surface and take air, heading south instead.